This article contains compensated links; please read my disclaimer for more information.

 Check prices and availability for Hotel Antica Locanda Al Gambero here

 This hotel is located in the heart of Venice 3 minutes walk to Rialto Bridge.
 It has 30 non-smoking rooms and has a Venetian Palace style interior.
-Approximate price pr double room is 270$ a night non-refundable.
+The approximate price pr double room is 270$ a night non-refundable.

 The prices stated for all three hotels are for a weekend in mid-September for 2 adults.